 Any business that produces liquid waste larger than domestic quantities may need a trade waste consent.

-Trade premises that may need a trade waste consent
+Examples of premises that may require a trade waste consent

 - Service stations